yingyuan-qi/final/README.md

 ## Functions Available:

-· A map that displays the location of the squirrel sightings.
+* A map that displays the location of the squirrel sightings.
     Located at: /map
-· List all squirrel sightings with links to edit each  Located at: /sightings/<unique-squirrel-id>
+* List all squirrel sightings with links to edit each.
+    Located at: /sightings/<unique-squirrel-id>
-· Create a new sighting
+* Create a new sighting.
     Located at: /sightings/add
-· A view of general stats about the sightings
+* A view of general stats about the sightings.
     Located at: /sightings/stats

 ## Group Info: